Ivan-Vankov/mantistodo/README.md

 ## Extension Settings

+* `conf.todogenerator.todoText`: The boilerplate TODO text that will be written in the TODO .txt file.
-* `conf.mantistodo.baseFolderPath`: Folder path under which the TODOs will be created.
+* `conf.todogenerator.baseFolderPath`: Folder path under which the TODOs will be created.
 If invalid a folder selection window will pop-up during TODO creation and the selected folder will be set as the base folder.
-* `conf.mantistodo.emptyPatchSuffix`: If non-empty will also create an empty .patch file with the specified suffix.
+* `conf.todogenerator.emptyPatchSuffix`: If non-empty will also create an empty .patch file with the specified suffix.

 ## Setup - Development